igormec/IGE/README.md

             <li>The posting will happen automatically at a randomly generated time within a certain time frame of the day. </li>
             <li>Pages will be sorted into a few categories:
                 <ol>
-                    <li>Properly sourced, manual caption - Images where I can tag the original poster to give them credit.
+                <li><b>Properly sourced, manual caption</b> - Images where I can tag the original poster to give them credit.
 This will have a bonus of manually written captions to ensure quality uploads</li>
-                    <li>Properly sourced, auto-caption - Similar to the above but for ease of operation, not all pages will have manual caption.
+                <li><b>Properly sourced, auto-caption</b> - Similar to the above but for ease of operation, not all pages will have manual caption.
 Some will simply tag the source and add the hashtags.</li>
-                    <li>Unsourced, auto-caption - These are images for which I can't give credit.
+                <li><b>Unsourced, auto-caption</b> - These are images for which I can't give credit.
 These profiles will essentially be a dump of the random images with captions auto picked from a list of generics.</li>

                 </ol>